Your Subtitle text

 Social Studies

-The Social Studies curriculum at PS11 is based on the New York State Education Departments core curriculum that focuses on the history of the United States and New York State, world history, geography and economics.
+The Social Studies curriculum at PS11 is based on the New York State Education Department’s core curriculum that focuses on the history of New York State and the United States, geography of planet earth, world history and social issues facing today's youth and society.

 Literacy

-English Language Arts (ELA) instruction implements a Balanced Literacy approach which consists of: interactive read aloud, independent/paired, guided reading, literacy centers, literature circles, genre study, author study, word study, the writing process and teacher/student reading and writing conferences.
+English Language Arts (ELA) instruction implements a Balanced Literacy approach which consists of: the interactive read aloud, independent, shared and guided reading; literacy centers, literature circles, genre studies, author studies; word work and the writing workshop; all focusing on building and strengthening the strategies, skills and habits proficient readers and writers use to make meaning of text and express ideas in a variety of ways.

 Arts

-PS11’s art program offers instrumental music, chorus, marching band and visual arts.
+PS11’s Arts programs offer in school instrumental music, band, violin, drumlins, chorus and visual arts.
 All teachers follow the Blueprint Curriculum for Teaching and Learning in the Arts.
 Additionally, partnerships with Mark Morris Dance Group, the New York Philharmonic and Arts Horizons among other programs have been forged.

 Field Trips